• Skip to main content

 Ragi Pancakes are sweet flat cakes made in a pan or Tawa using ragi flour, banana, milk and are made without eggs and sugar.
 They can be made savory too but then I would call them Ragi Cheela/ Dosa.

 Since my journey in Kitchen started later in my life, so Ragi recipes happened late too.
-Another popular Ragi recipe in my family is of Ragi Roti or Parathas.
+Another popular Ragi recipe in my family is of Ragi Roti.

 Enjoy these eggless Ragi Banana Pancakes with maple syrup for a perfect start to your day!